Betaseron

 Betaseron is not classified as an immunosuppressant.
 It is an interferon beta-1b medication used primarily to treat multiple sclerosis by modulating the immune system to reduce inflammation and slow the progression of the disease.

-The cost of BETASERON can vary depending on factors such as the pharmacy, location, insurance coverage, and any available discounts or assistance programs.
-It is recommended to contact a local pharmacy or healthcare provider for the most accurate and up-to-date pricing information.
-Additionally, patients may explore patient assistance programs offered by the manufacturer for potential financial support.
+The cost of a Betaseron injection can vary based on factors such as location, insurance coverage, and the pharmacy used.
+Without insurance, the price can be quite high, often several thousand dollars for a month's supply.
+It is advisable for individuals to check with their specific pharmacy and insurance provider for the most accurate and up-to-date pricing information.
+Additionally, there may be patient assistance programs available to help reduce the cost.